NewcastleRSE/beeing-human-web/src/routes/(sections)/literature/bees-early-modern-soundscape/bees-early-modern-soundscape.md

 Tortona has never lost a swarm, he says, whereas those of his neighbours who have indulged in 'this kinde of ringing and jangling' have lost many (Levett, 1634, pp. 24-25/C4r-C4v).
-Tortona has, however, a short memory because later in the same book in advocating for the sensitivity of bees hearing says that 'the tinkling of a Bason or such like Instrument will congregate and gather them together, when the swarmes are never so farre or wide dispersed' (Levett, 1634, H2v).
+Tortona has, however, a short memory because later in the same book in advocating for the sensitivity of bees' hearing says that 'the tinkling of a Bason or such like Instrument will congregate and gather them together, when the swarmes are never so farre or wide dispersed' (Levett, 1634, H2v).
 Towards the end of the